willowtreeapps/rokul-runnings/README.md

   - Write up any feature suggestions or issues on the Github.
 - I don't quite follow most of the names for classes.
 What gives?
   - The names of the classes were taken from the original Roku Robot Framework.
 My best suggestion is to create your "library" instance as "driver".
-  - "Plugin" is named after the beginning of the url that all of the calls use.
 - Most of the functions provided are asynchronous.
 Why?
   - A majority of the functions are either HTTP requests or rely on responses from HTTP requests.
 In order to ensure that the requests have completed and the responses have returned, the functions were made asynchronous.
 - I need to test the requests or responses.
 Is there any easier way to do that than running writing automation?
   - Yes!
 One of the contributors to this project has created a Postman collection.
-[See the collection here.](https://gist.github.com/aaron-goff/64152b5162bc4c0003c1962d8f811d9e) You will still need to spin up a WebDriverServer, which can be done by either cloning this repo and executing the binary, or following the instructions in the [Roku Robot Framework repository](https://github.com/rokudev/automated-channel-testing).
+[See the collection here.](https://gist.github.com/aaron-goff/b2306f4446da3e1623488512b5973ad1) You will still need to spin up a WebDriverServer, which can be done by either cloning this repo and executing the binary, or following the instructions in the [Roku Robot Framework repository](https://github.com/rokudev/automated-channel-testing).

 ## Documentation